afmsaif/bilevel_diffusion/saif/Reward_fine_tuning.md

 If you use this code, please cite:

-> Quan Xiao, Hui Yuan, A. F. M. Saif, Gaowen Liu, Ramana Kompella, Mengdi Wang, Tianyi Chen.
-"A First-order Generative Bilevel Optimization Framework for Diffusion Models."
-ICML 2025.
+> @inproceedings{xiao2025first,
+  title={A First-order Generative Bilevel Optimization Framework for Diffusion Models}, author={Xiao, Quan and Yuan, Hui and Saif, AFM and Liu, Gaowen and Kompella, Ramana and Wang, Mengdi and Chen, Tianyi}, booktitle={Proceedings of the 42nd International Conference on Machine Learning}, year={2025}.}